This study updates 2008’s innovative research, based on what members of the public thought people need for an acceptable minimum standard of living.

 - The official poverty line is set relative to average incomes, which have stopped growing.
 People on low incomes whose benefits are still rising may appear to improve their position relative to this poverty line.
 However, this does not take account of their increased costs, which mean their living standards may not have improved.

 - With people losing their jobs, maintaining a minimum acceptable income has become more important than ever.
 Exploratory research, asking members of the public about their attitude to essentials in light of recession, suggests that they continue to believe that a minimum standard of living should allow people in Britain not just to survive, but to play a full part in society.

-The research By a team from the Centre for Research in Social Policy at Loughborough University
+By a team from the Centre for Research in Social Policy at Loughborough University

 In 2008, the first minimum income standard for Britain (MIS) was published by JRF.
 There is a need to update MIS regularly, to reflect changes to the cost of living and to living standards.

 The standard is based on research by the Centre for Research in Social Policy (CRSP) at Loughborough University and the Family Budget Unit (FBU) at the University of York.
 Groups of members of the public discussed what was needed to achieve a minimum socially acceptable standard of living.
 The groups were also informed by expert knowledge.
 For further details, see the original 2008 publication.